i2mint/py2store/README.md

 Interfacing with stored data through python.

-Listing, reading, writing, and deleting data from/in a structured data source/target, through a common interface, as agnostic as possible of the physical particuliarities.
+Listing, reading, writing, and deleting data from/in a structured data source/target, through a common interface, as agnostic as possible of the physical particularities.

 It would be tempting to coin py2store as ya(p)orm (yet another (python) object-relational mapping), but that would be wrong.
 The intent of py2store is not to map objects to db entries,